satinstitch/teensummeradventure/frontofbookletrules.md

 These adventures are marked with the email symbol.

-Send your completed adventure to library-teens@surrey.ca with your name and Field Guide ID #.
+Send your completed adventure to library-teens@surrey.ca along with your name and Field Guide ID #.
 You will be automatically entered into prize draws.